UFC Star Daniel Cormier Reveals His UFC Retirement Date For After Stipe Miocic Fight

 As mentioned, Cormier has his next fight scheduled for July of this year against the current UFC Heavyweight Champion Stipe Miocic.
 Both Cormier and Miocic will be head coaches on The Ultimate Fighter 27 show ahead of the fight.
 With this particular fight, Cormier can also make history as only the second fighter to hold titles in two different weight classes at once.
 The only other man to have achieved that is “The Notorious” Conor McGregor.

-Basically, if Cormier reaches that goal he’s pretty much achieved a full resume for his MMA career.
+Basically, if Cormier reaches that goal, he’s pretty much achieved a full resume for his MMA career.
 However, one would have to think one thing he would have liked to add to the list of career achievements is a win over Jon Jones in the Octagon, something which he may not have enough time left to achieve.